-The poet says in order to fashion myself according to the time, and in order to create a new face in me, I apply the ‘lap’ of sandal and turmeric dust in addition to Yogurt and a few drops of rose-watered hope.
-The use of word ‘hope’ after ‘rose-watered’ means the hope of charm and glow that a woman is supposed to get.
-With the introduction of these lines at the very outset of the poem, the poet also wants to show how all these artificial things (though natural in true sense) help a woman bear the mask of falsehood and hypocrisy.
+The poet says in order to fashion me according to the time, and in order to create a new face in me, I apply the ‘lap’ of sandal and turmeric dust in addition to Yogurt and a few drops of rose-watered hope.
+The use of the word ‘hope’ after ‘rose-watered’ means the hope of charm and glow that a woman is supposed to get.
+With the introduction of these lines at the very outset of The Face Mask, the poet also wants to show how all these artificial things (though natural in the true sense) help a woman bear the mask of falsehood and hypocrisy.
 How all these make-up materials make a woman happy when she feels a kind of glow on her face?
 These lines also bring to us the efforts a woman uses and applies to get a splendid new face.
-She almost does her best to hide her true selves, but in the second para, all is revealed and peeled off.
-Or so to say, the true self of a woman comes out when the make is removed from her face.
+She almost does her best to hide her true selves, but in the second part, all is revealed and peeled off.
+Or so to say, the true self of a woman comes out when they make is removed from her face.

 With this mask I will

-In this second part of the poem, the poet, Anita Nair, brings to us (readers) how we can shed our dead shells (bad memories) by masking ourselves with the makeup of ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered hope’.
+In this second part of The Face Mask, the poet, Anita Nair, brings to us (readers) how we can shed our dead shells (bad memories) by masking ourselves with the makeup of ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered hope’.
 At the very outset of this part, the poet herself says how she will be able to shed her past which is full of withered memories and possibilities.